lauraschaposnik/old/_pages/family.md

 heading: My family
 ---

-My husband [James A. Unwin](https://unwin.people.uic.edu/James_Unwin.html) is a phycisist.
+My husband [James A. Unwin](https://unwin.people.uic.edu/James_Unwin.html) is a phycisist - we met in grad school at the University of Oxford back in 2008, and since then we have explored the world and built a beautiful family.

 <br>